Fundrise Software Engineer Salary in Northern Virginia Washington DC | $120K-$197K+ | Levels.fyi

 The median Software Engineer compensation in Northern Virginia Washington DC package at Fundrise totals $197K per year.
-View the base salary, stock, and bonus breakdowns for Fundrise's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Fundrise's total compensation packages.
 Last updated: 11/6/2025

 Company